EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .5 - Loops/Exercises/README.md

 You are going to write a program that automatically prints the solution to the FizzBuzz game.

-- Your program should print each number from 1 to 100 in turn.
+- Your program should print each number from 1 to 100 in turn
-- When the number is divisible by 3 then instead of printing the number it should print "Fizz".
+- When the number is divisible by 3 then instead of printing the number it should print "Fizz"
-- When the number is divisible by 5, then instead of printing the number it should print "Buzz".
+- When the number is divisible by 5, then instead of printing the number it should print "Buzz"
 - And if the number is divisible by both 3 and 5 e.g. 15 then instead of the number it should print "FizzBuzz"

 e.g. it might start off like this: